Chicago Breast Center notice of Privacy Practices

 Uses and disclosures for appointment reminders

 We may use and disclose your medical information to contact you as a reminder that you have an appointment at the office.
-If you request that such communications be made confidentially, please contact our office in writing at 676 N St Clair St #1575, Chicago, IL 60611, USA.
+If you request that such communications be made confidentially, please contact our office in writing at 676 N. Saint Clair St. Suite 1575, Chicago, IL 60611.
 We will accommodate all reasonable requests.